DuckLogic/rust-astlib/README.md

 See [this stackoverflow answer](https://stackoverflow.com/a/9864571/5713037) for more details.

 ## What is ASDL?
-ASDL
+ASDL is a way to specify the layout of your ASTs automatically.

+It is most notably used by CPython, to [specify the official python ast](https://github.com/python/cpython/blob/v3.10.0/Parser/Python.asdl).

 See this [blog post for more details on what ASDL is](https://www.oilshell.org/blog/2016/12/11.html) (and why it's still useful).
 It is written by the [Oil Shell](https://www.oilshell.org/) people.

 ## Features
-This library provides :
+This library provides two things:

 1. A way to automatically generate an AST from an ASDL descripiton (`astlib-meta`)
    - Unfrotunately, this currently requires `python` (see issue #1)